precog/client-libraries/doc/src/visualization-api.v1.rst

 		You pass a list of colors and the color scale is built to match exactly the colors in the list.
 	 * ``"f-{color}"`` or ``"fixed-{color}"`` or ``"{color}"`` :
-		Use this option to colour all the geometries with the same color.
+		Use this option to colour all the geometries with the same color. label : object label options
-	A handler function that is executed when the user click or touches a datapoint. label : object label options
 	Configuration object for text labels. mode : string